General Information for Yearly Call for Applications

 A Visiting IT Policy Fellow is on leave from a full-time position (for example, a professor on sabbatical).
 The successful appliant must possess an advance degree and typically will be appointed to a nine-month term, beginning September 1st.

-Full consideration for the Visiting IT Policy Fellow is given to those who apply from November through the end of January for the upcoming year.
+Full consideration for the Visiting IT Policy Fellow is given to those who apply by the end of December for the upcoming year.

 IT Policy Researcher

-Full consideration for the IT Policy Researcher positions is given to those who apply from November through the end of December for the upcoming year.
+Full consideration for the IT Policy Researcher positions is given to those who apply by the end of December for the upcoming year.

 Applicants should apply to either the Visiting IT Policy Fellow position (if they will be on leave from a full-time position) or the IT Policy Researcher position (if not), but not both positions; applicants to either position may also apply to be the Microsoft Visiting Research Scholar/Professor if they hold a Ph.D.